Chromatic splitting for the $K(2)$-local sphere at $p=2$

 \subsection{The exponent of $\myoneb_2$ in the cohomology of $\SS_2$}

 We next turn to the analysis of the cohomology of $\SS_2$ itself.
-It is natural to ask for a complete calculation of $H^\ast(\SS_2,\FF_2)$; however, at this point, we have no succinct story to tell, and we won't need this calculation in later sections, so we won't pick up that story here.
-This is partly because we do not have direct access to an algebraic duality spectral sequence in this case.
-For this reason, to prove the next result we will examine the Lyndon-Hochschild-Serre Spectral Sequence (LHSSS) for the split group extension $K \to \SS_2 \to G_{24}$ of \fullref{rem:all-the-splittings}.
+It is natural to ask for a complete calculation of $H_c^\ast(\SS_2,\FF_2)$; however, at this point, we have no succinct story to tell, and we won't need this calculation in later sections, so we won't follow this idea here.\footnote{See also Theorem 3.4 of \cite{RavCoh} where the author computes an associated graded for $H^*(S(2))$ where $S(2)$ is the Morava stabilizer algebra.
+This can be related to $H^*_c(S_2, \FF_4)$ after extending coefficients from $\FF_2$ to $\FF_4$.} Some of the difficulty arises because we do not have an algebraic duality spectral sequence for $\SS_2$.
+For this reason, to prove the next result we will examine the Lyndon-Hochschild-Serre Spectral Sequence (LHSSS) for the split group extension $K \to \SS_2 \to G_{24}$ of \Cref{rem:all-the-splittings}.

-\begin{prop} In $H^\ast(\SS_2,\FF_2)$, the class $\myoneb = \myoneb_2 \in H^1(\SS_2,\FF_2)$ has nilpotence order exactly 3; that is, $\myoneb^2 \ne 0$ and $\myoneb^3 = 0$. \end{prop}
+\begin{prop} In $H_c^\ast(\SS_2,\FF_2)$, the class $\myoneb = \myoneb_2 \in H_c^1(\SS_2,\FF_2)$ has nilpotence order exactly 3; that is, $\myoneb^2 \ne 0$ and $\myoneb^3 = 0$. \end{prop}